baendlorel/kt.js/README.md

 As a web framework, repeatedly creating a large number of variables and objects is unacceptable.
 So I created KT.js.

-KT.js follows one rule: full controll of dom and avoid unless repainting.
+KT.js follows one rule: **full control of DOM and avoid unnecessary repainting**.

-## Current Core Features
+## Key Features

+- **Monorepo Architecture**: Modular packages that can be installed independently or together
+- **Tiny Bundle Size**: Minimal runtime overhead with aggressive tree-shaking
-- **`h` function**: and its aliases
+- **`h` function**: Create DOM elements with a simple, flexible API
+  - Shortcut functions for all HTML elements (`div`, `span`, `button`, etc.)
+  - Event handlers with `@<eventName>` syntax or function attributes
+  - Full TypeScript support with intelligent type inference
+- **Client-Side Router**:
+  - Hash-based routing with dynamic parameters
+  - Navigation guards with async/sync auto-adaptation
+  - Query string parsing and route matching
+  - Minimal footprint and zero dependencies
-- **Router**:
+- **Shortcuts & Utilities**:
-  - Auto-adapt to environment: uses async navigation guards when `Promise` is available, falls back to synchronous mode otherwise
+  - `withDefaults`: Wrap element creation functions with default properties
+  - Convenient shorthand functions for common operations
+  - Form helpers and layout utilities
-- **Full ES5 compatibility**: works in IE9+ and other legacy browsers
+- **Full ES5 Compatibility**: Works in IE9+ and all modern browsers
   - Transpiled to ES5 with no modern syntax
-  - Optional minimal Promise polyfill included for older environments
+  - Optional minimal Promise polyfill for older environments
-- **ktnull**: a special value representing "null", used for filtering.
-Since native DOM APIs do not ignore `undefined` or `null`, this feature is provided to maintain native behavior while enhancing usability.
+- **`ktnull`**: A special value for filtering null/undefined while preserving native DOM behavior
+- **Shared Runtime**: Efficient code sharing across packages with zero overhead

 ## Getting started